-Do not park the ATV at all on hills that are so steep you could not walk up them easily.
+Never park the ATV on hills that are too steep to walk up easily.

-- 1. Bring the ATV to a stop by applying the brakes in the forward position. - 2.
-Stop the engine. - With the rear brake applied, apply the parking brake.
+- 1. With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
+Stop the engine. - 3.
+With the rear brake applied, apply the parking brake.